-- On the day of interview, candidates will be requested to present originals and copies of documents detailing citizenship in particular a copy of identity card, passport or other official document specifying citizenship.
+- On the day of interviews, candidates will be requested to present originals and/or copies of documents detailing citizenship in particular a copy of identity card, passport or other official document specifying citizenship.

 - If at any stage of the procedure, it is established that information in the application has been knowingly falsified, the candidate shall be disqualified from the selection process.

 - Successful candidates will be included in a reserve list which will be valid for 12 months.
 The validity of this list may be extended.
 Each candidate will be informed by letter whether or not s/he has been placed on the reserve list.
 However, inclusion of candidates on the reserve list does not guarantee recruitment.